 I started by blending water and measuring the rate of temperature change.
 With the mass of water, water’s heat capacity, and the temperature change rate, I calculated heat per time, which is approximately equal to the motor’s power output.
 The power increased with increasing volumes of water, with the maximum at the full 64-oz capacity (in the wide container with 4″ blade).
 The temperature changed at 0.17°F/sec which comes to 1.1 horsepower.3 At that load, the motor was drawing 1220 watts, yielding an efficiency of ~68%.
 Interestingly, this means that a Vitamix is more efficient at heating water than microwave ovens, which are ~45% efficient.4

 I was curious if I could measure the peak output horsepower, and to do that I needed a higher load.
 I decided to try a thick sugar syrup made from granulated sugar (sucrose).
-I found a handy formula for calculating the specific heat of sugar solutions.
-First I tried 67%, but that wasn’t thick enough, so I increased to 73% (73 g sugar per 100 g solution).
+I found a handy formula for estimating the specific heat of sugar solutions.
+First I tried 67%, but that wasn’t thick enough, so I increased to 73% (that’s percentage by mass, so 73% is 73 g sugar per 27 g water).
 The viscosity is highly temperature dependent (it gets thicker the colder it is), which turned out to be useful for these measurements.
 I cooled the syrup in the fridge, and then made a series of 10-second heating measurements, allowing the motor to cool in between.
 The high load means that the current draw is extremely high.
 I managed to both trip a circuit breaker in my power strip and set off the thermal override in the motor (on separate measurements).

 I was satisfied to find a peak in the output power.
 That is, as the syrup warmed and its viscosity decreased, the output power first increased, and then decreased.
 The greatest output I measured occurred at 64°F and was 1.9 horsepower, with an input of 2050 watts (~69% efficient).
 The motor was able to keep this up without overheating for the 10 seconds that it took to make the measurement.
 I did not make too many measurements because it was too easy to overheat the motor with extended periods of these high loads.
 I likely missed the true peak by a little, but this was close enough to the claimed horsepower to satisfy me.
 Note that these measurements also disregard the power used by the cooling fan.